Vermilion County, Illinois bombings: Investigation

-Third Bombing
+Third bombing

-On 30 May 1998, The ATF went to interview White at his property but he wasn't there.
+On May 30, 1998, the ATF went to interview White at his property but he wasn't there.
 A family member that was living at the premises said he was living with his mother and called ahead.
-Before the ATF could reach his house, White went into a garage on his property with his german shepherd dog.
+Before the ATF could reach his house, White went into a garage on his property with his German shepherd dog.
 At 4:44 PM he detonated a pipe bomb on himself, killing both himself and his dog instantly and damaging the garage.
-When the FBI when into the garage they found an unexploded bomb and the corpse of White with his dog.
+When the FBI went into the garage they found an unexploded bomb and the corpse of White with his dog.

 Motive

 There are several possible motives as to why White committed the bombings.
 White had mental problems and spent time in the mental wards of multiple veterans’ hospitals over the course of several years.
 Another possible reason or motive stems from his younger brother Randy Shotts who was injured in a swimming accident in 1986 that left him paralyzed.
 Multiple of the doctors who treated Shotts attended the two churches, and White is said to have had resentment at the way the doctors treated his brother.